0100101101011010/food/recipe/_posts/2019-09-17-minestrone-soup-dump-go-instant-pot.md

 ![lumachine dry pasta](/food/recipe/images/minestrone-soup-dump-go-instant-pot-1.jpg){:width="30%"}{: .image-left}

 Technically, any shape of pasta would work.
 If you're using a larger pasta, like farfalle or penne, increase the Pressure Cook time to 4 minutes.
-I prefer a smaller-shaped pasta, though, because that's my preference for soups.
+Personally, though, I prefer smaller-shaped pastas for soups.

-In the video, I'm using a small pasta called *lumachine*, which I picked up on my [recent trip to Italy](/blog/italy-trip-venice-bologna-milan).
+In the video, I'm using a type of pasta called *lumachine*, which I picked up on my [recent trip to Italy](/blog/italy-trip-venice-bologna-milan).
 The pasta shells resemble little critters.
 So cute!

 ## Nutrition